 National Park Trust donors helped to obtain the last privately-held land in the park.
 It marked the end of an 11 year-long effort to protect the supervolcano’s unique geothermal wonders.

-I Because the 40-acre parcel was once used as a health spa, many of the springs have interesting names such as Kidney and Stomach Trouble Spring, Lemonade Spring, Footbath Spring, and Sulphur Spring!
+Because the 40-acre parcel was once used as a health spa, many of the springs have interesting names such as Kidney and Stomach Trouble Spring, Lemonade Spring, Footbath Spring, and Sulphur Spring!
 Read the press release.

 Park Unit Features

-- The caldera is one of the world’s twenty known supervolcanoes and the oldest in the U.S. It exploded 1.5 million years ago, piling up 150 cubic miles of rock, blasting ash as far away as Iowa.
-It created a 13-mile wide circular depression.
+- The caldera is one of the world’s twenty known supervolcanoes and the oldest in the U.S. It exploded 1.5 million years ago, piling up 150 cubic miles of rock, and blasting ash as far away as Iowa.
+It created a 13-mile-wide circular depression.
 Geologists suspect the violent eruption is connected with the pulling apart of the western United States’ portion of the North American tectonic plate.

-- The Preserve protects 40 miles of pristine trout streams, 66,118 acres of conifer forest, 17 endangered plant and animal species.
+- The Preserve protects 40 miles of pristine trout streams, 66,118 acres of conifer forest, and 17 endangered plant and animal species.
 The state’s largest herd of 8,000 elk graze the 25,000 acres of grassland.

-- In the late 1800s and early 1900s, ranching, timbering and mineral extraction changed the park area.
+- In the late 1800s and early 1900s, ranching, timbering, and mineral extraction changed the park area.
 Since then, the natural landscape is slowly reappearing.